Amealsuraj/Animal-Detection-on-Agricultural-land-using-Computer-Vision/README.md

 Data set of Indian elephants, cows and goats have been scraped from google images.
 Data set directory structure is shown below.
 Download the [train](https://drive.google.com/drive/folders/19XFxDlYrWMk4Y90bkoZM1H_JQMdQY4HL?usp=sharing) and [test set.](https://drive.google.com/drive/folders/1dQLj6-CHxBlEJaIGQm0NKldyPNYFONpS?usp=sharing)

-Here we have used transfer learning using inception VGG16 pre-trained model and also used data augmentation.
+Here we have used transfer learning using VGG16 pre-trained model and also used data augmentation.